machocam/small-tools/secret-santa/README.md

 The format should be the following: {family_number : member1, member2}
 2. Copy the same values in the receviers and givers variables
 2. Run the program with "python3 random_gift.py"
-3. It will output in a file in the same directory the results
+3. It will output the results as STOUT

 # Interpretation of results
 The results are also dictionaries.
 Where the "key" is the giver and the "value" the receiver.